cchauve/CompMath-Day-2023/README.md

 ## Remarks

 In order to ease analysis, we should decide of a format for plasmid bins and contig scores that would be used for input files of the analysis, and so each method should come with a script that reformats its output.

+Methodological suggestions: filter input graph to remove sure chromosomal contigs, post-process the results.